primaryobjects/datasciencecoursera/repdata-015/project2/readme.md

 ![](stormdata_files/figure-html/unnamed-chunk-6-1.png)

-As shown in the above chart, Thunderstorms results in the highest economical impact.
+*Thunderstorms result in the highest economical impact.
 Thunderstorms can be widespread, frequent, and cause significant damages.
-Flooding is the second most severe weather event, and is often a result of thunderstorms, hurricanes, typhoons, and other severe rain events.
+Flooding is the second most severe weather event, and is often a result of thunderstorms, hurricanes, typhoons, and other severe rain events.*

-Conclusion
+## Conclusion

 Through the analysis of the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database, we've determined that the top most harmful weather events to the population, from the years 1993 to 2011, include tornadoes, heat, and floods.

-The weather events with the greatest economical impact to property and crop damage, include thunderstorms, flooding, and tornadoes.
+The weather events with the greatest economic impact to property and crop damage, include thunderstorms, flooding, and tornadoes.

 While several weather events continue to impact the population, the analysis shows that the general trend of these harmful weather events is on a downward slope over time.
 This offers a positive reflection to the future management of these severe weather events.